-Social cohesion and peace are extremely fragile in the camps, with young people growing frustrated by the lack of opportunities or change due to the political stalemate.
-Livelihood activities are therefore crucial to reduce the risk of radicalisation or social unrest.
+Social cohesion and peace are extremely fragile in the camps, with young people growing frustrated by the lack of opportunities or changes due to the political stalemate.
+The Sahrawi refugee camps are vulnerable to natural hazards such as flash floods and sandstorms.